 Your Right to Amend.
 You also have the right to request an amendment of your protected health information.
 NCH may deny your request in certain circumstances, for example, if NCH did not create such information or if NCH determines that your medical record is accurate and complete in its existing form.
 If NCH denies your request, you have the right to submit a written statement of disagreement, which will be included in your medical record and any future disclosures of your protected health information to which the disagreement relates.

 Your Right to an Accounting.
-You have the right to request and receive an accounting of disclosures of your protected health information that NCH has made for up to six years before the request date.
-Such an accounting may not include disclosures made to carry out treatment, payment or healthcare operations, to create patient directories or notify persons involved in your care, to ensure national security, to comply with the authorized requests of law enforcement or to inform you of the content of your medical records.
+You have the right to request and receive an accounting of disclosures of your protected health information that NCH has made in the six (6) years prior to the request date.
+2013.
+Such accounting may not include disclosures made to carry out treatment, payment or health care operations, to create patient directories or notify persons involved in your care, to ensure national security, to comply with the authorized requests of law enforcement, to inform you of the content of your medical records, or any disclosures authorized by you.

 The Right to Get This Notice by Email.
 You have the right to get a copy of this notice by email.
 Even if you have agreed to receive a copy of this notice by email, you still have the right to request a paper copy.